-14. Areas for Action in 2023-24
+13. Areas for Action in 2023-24

-14.1 The governance framework, internal controls and application of the principles have been reviewed during 2022-23 with the following areas highlighted as risks together with the mitigating actions required.

-[1] Fire Authority - significant changes to Members post May election, training required
+- 13.1 The governance framework, internal controls and application of the principles have been reviewed during 2023-24 with the following areas highlighted as risks together with the mitigating actions required. - [1] Fire Authority significant changes to Members post May election, training required

-Update: All-out local elections may lead to greater-than-usual changes to the membership of the Fire Authority at time when it will be agreeing a new four year plan (Community Risk Management Plan).
+Update: All-out local elections may lead to greater-than-usual changes to the membership of the Fire Authority at time when it will be agreeing a new four-year plan (Community Risk Management Plan).
 This will mean that an effective induction will need to be delivered for new members, coupled with a robust support mechanism.

-[2] Audit Committee - embed into business as usual
+[2] Audit Committee - embedded into business as usual

-Update: The Audit Committee will operate its first full year of activities at time when a new external auditor will take over from the incumbent supplier.
-This will be challenging for officers and Members alike the Committee will produce an annual report in March 2024 which considers its effectiveness.
+Update: Audit Committee has completed its a first full year of activities at the time when a new external auditor has taken over from the incumbent supplier.
+The Committee produced an Annual Report in June 2024.
 [3] HMICFRS - respond to any areas of improvement

-Update: The Service will address issues highlighted in the report from HMICFRS concerned with the inspection that took place in the Spring of 2023.
-A copy of the report can be found on the attached link:-
+Update: The Service has a series of projects underway to deal with the issues that were highlighted in the report from HMICFRS inspection that took place in the Spring of 2023

-- Cheshire Fire & Rescue Service Fire and rescue service receives positive report from inspectors - [4] A review is underway of services delivered jointly with the Police under Blue Light Collaboration.
+[4] A review is underway of services delivered jointly with the Police under Blue Light Collaboration.

 Update: The results of the review will determine the effectiveness of the arrangements for delivering services.
 Some services have already been transferred to direct management by the Fire Authority.
 Where this has happened governance and control arrangements have been considered as part of the transfer, and this will be the case if any further transfer take place.
+A Steady State Agreement was signed between the Police and Service in February 2024 that established a governance monitoring framework by which the remaining Joint Corporate functions would work within.